 The clever design features a top plate that has either three or four sculptured shallows.
 These indentations or ‘pools’ are designed to house dips, biscuits and a range of delicious antipasto and fruit delights.
 The flexible nature of the design also makes it perfect for serving seafood as ice can be placed in the base to keep prawns, oysters or caviar cool.
 The translucent nature of the acrylic is illuminated by the reflective anodised bowl below, creating an elegant play of light and depth.

-The top plate is made from hard wearing Satin Ice Plexiglas resulting in a soft luminescent glow and is available in four visually stunning colours—frosted white; sublime lime; luscious red or elegant charcoal.
-The anodised aluminium base is available in black, silver or orange, nestling perfectly under the ‘pools’.
+The top plate is made from hard wearing Satin Ice Plexiglas resulting in a soft luminescent glow.
+The base is made of anodised aluminium and nestles perfectly under the ‘pools’.